Formatting Text

 self.draw()

 When you do big refactors like this, it’s important to work incrementally.
-While it might seem more efficient to change everything at once, that efficiency brings with it a risk of failure: trying to do so much that you get confused and have to abandon the whole refactor.
+It might seem more efficient to change everything at once, but that efficiency brings with it a risk of failure: trying to do so much that you get confused and have to abandon the whole refactor.
 So take a moment to test that your browser still works before you move on.

 Anyway, this refactor isolated all of the text-handling code into its own method, with the main token function just branching on the tag name.
 Let’s take advantage of the new, cleaner organization to add more tags.
 With font weights and styles working, size is the next frontier in typographic sophistication.
 One simple way to change font size is the <small> tag and its deprecated sister tag <big>.In your web design projects, use the CSS font-size property to change text size instead of <big> and <small>.
-But since we haven’t implemented CSS for our browser, we’re stuck using them here.
+But since we haven’t yet implemented CSS for our browser (see Chapter 6), we’re stuck using tags here.

 Our experience with font styles and weights suggests a simple approach that customizes the size field in Layout.
-It starts out as:
+It starts out with:

 That variable is used to create the font object: